-Predicting consumer behavior: Or the whacky, random ways people buy things.
+Predicting consumer behavior: Or the whacky, random ways people buy.

-Corporations spend billions every year predicting consumer behavior.
-(Or at least trying to.)
+Corporations spend billions every year trying to predict consumer behavior.
 Market research firms have sophisticated modeling protocols, ivy league PHDs and multivariate analysis to help them make sense of what is, inherently, nonsensical behavior.

 Take, for example, the time my dad decided to replace his rusting Ford pick-up truck.

 He drove two hours to the Big City so he’d have plenty of truck dealers to choose from.
 He went online to do some research, then he spent the weekend kicking tires, braving the onslaught of salesmen and test driving every make and model.

 He came home in a Toyota Matrix.
 He was 75 at the time.

 Predicting consumer behavior is like trying to predict the weather in Central Oregon.
 Things change by the minute.

 God only knows what possessed him to switch from a Ford pick-up truck to a little urban pocket-rocket.
 The Matrix is more suited to base-thumping car stereo blast-a-thons than my dad’s easy-listening coastal lifestyle.

 No amount of big data could have could have predicted it.